utexas-bwi/scavenger_hunt/README.md

 ## Notes on Ozil

 On a Linux machine (such as Ozil), you will have to copy the files from this repository into the /var/www/html folder on your computer to have it displayed on localhost.
 This folder requires sudo access to copy the files.

-The following packages have been downloaded on Ozil: php, apache2, mysql, php-curl, php-xml.

-When configuring apache2, you will have to add the following line to /etc/apache2/apache2.conf:

-`AddHandler application/x-httpd-php .htm .html`

-After changing this line, you will have to restart apache2 for the changes to take effect:

-`sudo service apache2 restart`

 The mysql password is the same as the sudo password for the bwilab account on Ozil.